a1brt/balls/README.md

 ## IDDQD

-Set gravity to zero an click wherever you want
+Set gravity to zero and click wherever you want